Marie Duclos Fretageot

 In his Travels through North America, during the year 1825 and 1826, vol. II, pp. 431-436, His Highness portrays Virginia Dupalais and Madame in a manner not found elsewhere:

 In the evening [of 16 April 1826] I paid visits to some ladies, and witnessed philosophy and love of equality put to the severest trial with one of them.
 She is named Virginia, from Philadelphia; is very young and pretty, was delicately brought up, and appears to have taken refuge here on account of an unhappy attachment.
-While she was singing and playing very well on the piano forte, she was told that the milking of the cows was her duty, and they they were waiting unmilked.
-Almost in tears, she betook herself to this servile employment, deprecating the new social system, and its so much prized equality
+While she was singing and playing very well on the piano forte, she was told that the milking of the cows was her duty, and that they were waiting unmilked.
+Almost in tears, she betook herself to this servile employment, deprecating the new social system, and its so much prized equality.

 After the cows were milked, in doing which the poor girl was trod on by one, and daubed by another, I joined an aquatic party with the young ladies and some young philosophers, in a very good boat upon the inundated meadows of the Wabash.
 The evening was beautiful moonlight, and the air very mild; the beautiful Miss Virginia forgot her stable sufferings, and regaled us with her sweet voice.
 Somewhat later we collected together in the house No. 2, appointed for a school-house, where all the young ladies and gentlemen of quality assembled.
 In spite of the equality so much recommended, this class of persons will not mix with the common sort, and I believe that all the well brought up members are disgusted, and will soon abandon the society.
+[The Utopian society was indeed abandoned during 1827.]

 [A few days later] In the evening I visited Mr. M'Clure and Madam Fretageot, living in the same house [No. 4, where the duke was invited to dinner].
 She is a French-woman, who formerly kept a boarding-school in Philadelphia, and is called mother by all the young girls here.
 The handsomest and most polished of the female world here, Miss Lucia Saistare [Lucy Sistare, who secretly married Thomas Say in New Harmony a few months later] and Miss Virginia, were under her [Madame's] care.
 The cows were milked this evening when I came in, and therefore we could hear their performance on the piano forte, and their charming voices in peace and quiet.
 Later in the evening we went to the kitchen of No. 3, where there was a ball.
 The young ladies of the better class kept themselves in a corner under Madam Fretageot's protection, and formed a little aristocratical club.